 The initial grace period is a 9 month time period after graduation or a student's last term of continous eligible enrollment during which a student is not required to begin repaying on a Perkins Loan.
 No interest accrues during this initial grace period.

 The initial grace period begins the day a student leaves the University of Oregon or enrollment hours drop below half-time, whichever occurs first.

-Protect your credit rating, our loans are reported to the credit bureau.
+Protect your credit rating, loans are reported to national credit bureaus.
 If you are unable to make a payment as scheduled contact us at firstname.lastname@example.org or 541-346-3171.